Taiyou/BusinessBasics/Entrepreneurship1/Week3UnitTest.md

 - Segmenting helps you uncover new markets
 - Segmenting helps you identify a need
 - Segmenting helps you gain a competitive edge
+Answer: Segmenting helps you identify a need

 # Q2.
 Which of the following describes the correct sequence of identifying customer needs through user research?
 - (1) Gather raw data from customers (2) Interpret the data (3) Establish relative importance of the needs (4) Organize the needs by type
 - (1) Interpret the data (2) Gather raw data from customers (3) Organize the needs by type (4) Establish relative importance of the needs
 - (1) Establish relative importance of the needs (2) Gather raw data from customers (3) Interpret the data (4) Organize the needs by type
 - (1) Gather raw data from customers (2) Interpret the data (3) Organize the needs by type (4) Establish relative importance of the needs
+- Answer.
+How to get raw data from customers.
+- survey (massive population), focus group with customers (small group), interviews (1-on-1 format)

 # Q3.
 True or False?
 The marginal increase in percent of customer needs identified generally decreases as the number of one-on-one interviews increase